 Step 1.
 Upon completion of thesis proposal defense, student may enroll in the last 3 units of the M.S. thesis course (Bio 300 – 3 units) OR the last 3 units of the Ph.D. thesis course (Bio 400 – 3 units = must complete 12 units in total)

-Step 3: Upon submission of manuscript with endorsement from the Adviser and Reader, student requests for appointment of examiners (2) by submitting a letter to the admin office.
+Step 2.
+Upon submission of manuscript with endorsement from the Adviser and Reader, student requests for appointment of examiners (2) by submitting (a) a cover letter with the thesis title addressed to the IB Director, endorsed by the adviser and reader (including co-adviser who is outside of IB, if any), AND (b) one (1) page thesis abstract.
 The admin office will have a referendum circulated to the graduate committee.
 (This may take about a week)

 Step 5.
 The student will defend his/her thesis/dissertation.